JosephDuffy/webserver-deploy/README.md

 Statistics are provided via goaccess.

 Deployments are via GitHub actions.

-The secrets (such as API keys) are inserted by GitHub.
+## Environment Variables

+To ensure GitHub entries are loaded the environment should provide the `GITHUB_ACCESS_TOKEN` environment variable.